Thai Bodywork Certified Instructors

 Thai Bodywork Certified Instructors (TBI) go through a rigorous training program to ensure that the curriculum is delivered at a high level of skill.
-First and foremost, each instructor must be an experienced and talented Thai bodywork practitioner prior to being accepted in the instructor program.
+First and foremost, each instructor must be an experienced and effective Thai bodywork practitioner prior to being accepted in the instructor program.
 Students may study interchangeably with any instructor in our program.
 Instructors certify separately for each course they teach, and not all instructors teach all courses.
 Please contact the individual instructor for details on their offerings.

 Jennifer Wright comes from a family of osteopathic physicians and nurses, and has always been interested in health issues.
 She has danced since she was very young, and is a yoga teacher and Ashtanga practitioner.
 She teaches Functional Anatomy and other classes at Thai Bodywork and elsewhere.